 Stores in the UK 50

-Verdict: The Source Gobi is ideal for travelling and backpacking in many ways, but others offer a little more protection for the foot and give better grip underfoot for rough and muddy terrain.
+The Source Gobi is ideal for travelling and backpacking if used on level terrain, but others offer more foot protection and better grip.

 Review by Graham Thompson